visioncrunch/Sitemaps/README.md

 12. After completion, the tab will stop, and you might see a message indicating "Scraping Completed".
 13. Go back to the dropdown menu of your sitemap and select "Export Data".
 14. Choose the desired format, such as `.xlsx` for an Excel file, and export your scraped data.

+## repeat step 8 to 14 whenever you need to scrape your grades

 ## Conclusion
 By following these steps, you can scrape your grades from Coursera using the provided sitemap and the Web Scraper extension.
 This allows you to conveniently collect and analyze your course performance data.